algmon/the-fashion-queen-agent/README.md

 ## referneces
 * Weimin Shen, https://viterbi-web.usc.edu/~wmshen/, for the contribution of agent with mind
-* Torsten Suel, http://engineering.nyu.edu/~suel/, for the contribution of pruning tech
 * Kaiming He, https://people.csail.mit.edu/kaiming/, for the contribution of vision understanding
 * Kevin Knight, https://kevincrawfordknight.github.io/, for the contribution of language understanding
-* Keith Ross, https://sites.google.com/nyu.edu/keithross, for the contribution of networking and communication
 * Yuanlie He, for the contribution of scene understanding & reconstruction
 * Yongquan Yu, for the contribution of weights adaptation
 * Linus Torvalds, https://linustorvaldslinux.weebly.com/, for the contribution of os kernel capabilities